With summer ending in Chadron, now is an ideal time to get ahead on air conditioner maintenance.

 2. Clean the Outside

-Then use the vacuum to gently clean the metallic fins.
-These components are also known as condenser coils and move heat away from your equipment.
+Then turn on the vacuum to cautiously clean the metallic fins.
+These parts are also referred to as condenser coils and move heat away from your system.

-You need to be careful with these fine coils.
-Warped or crinkled fins can influence efficiency.
+You need to be considerate of these fine coils.
+Bent or crinkled fins can influence efficiency.

 3. Fix Bent Fins

 Use a butter knife to straighten misshapen fins.
-You can also get a fin comb from an appliance part retailer.
-A pro from MPC Heating & Cooling should fix severe damage.
+You can also use a fin comb from an appliance part store.
+A pro from MPC Heating & Cooling should fix large amounts of damage.

 4. Clean the Inside

-After taking out the fan, pull out leaves and other yard rubbish.
+After extracting the fan, pull out leaves and other yard waste.
 Then wipe the inside of the unit with a wet sponge.

-The only coil cleaner you have to have is water.
-Use gentle pressure from a hose nozzle to wash the fins, spraying water from the inside out.
-Reinstall the fan once you’re completed.
+The only coil cleaner you should use is water.
+Use light pressure from a hose nozzle to rinse the fins, directing water from the inside out.
+Reinstall the fan once you’re done.

 5. Test Your Air Conditioner

-You can now restore power and turn your air conditioner back on.
-If it’s not running correctly, give us a call at 308-832-4321.
+Now it’s time to restore power and turn your air conditioner back on.
+If it’s not operating correctly, contact us a call at 308-832-4321.

 Related: Air Conditioner Service: Pay a Little Now, Save Later